canada-ca/ucvdcc/winningVendors.md

 # Winning Vendors

-PSPC will confirmed that 6 companies can be engaged
+PSPC will confirm that 6 companies can be engaged

 | No. | Vendor Name                 | Primary Contact |
 | :-- | :-------------------------- | :-------------- |